QIICR/DICOM4QI/instructions/pm.md

  * **what DICOM library do you use?** - if you use certain DICOM toolkit to support this functionality, please list it, if possible

  * **Description of the relevant features of the platform**:
-    * please provide the screenshot of the user interface for the functionality specific to creating/displaying measurements
+    * please provide the screenshot of the user interface for the functionality specific to creating/displaying parametric maps
     * how do you communicate parametric map semantics to the user (quantity encoded, units)?

 3. **Read task** (for each dataset!)